wallahi06/Factorio-Blueprint-Maker/README.md

 The idea and concept was made by Henrik Werder

-All credits for all the icons, iteam, sounds etc. used in the app goes tp Wube Software and their team.
+All credits for all the icons, iteam, sounds, etc used in the app goes to Wube Software and their team.